Doxuno

 RENTAL

-The monthly rental for the Property is R 18 500,00 per month (South African Rand).
-Rental is payable in advance on or before 1st of each month by electronic funds transfer to the Landlord's designated bank account.
-Rental shall be paid without deduction, set-off, or demand.
-The first month's rental is due on or before the commencement date of this Lease.
-The Landlord shall issue a written receipt for each payment upon request, in accordance with section 5(3)(d) of the RHA.
-Rental shall be reviewed annually; any increase shall be communicated in writing at least one (1) calendar month in advance.
+The monthly rental for the Property is ZAR 18500 (South African Rand).
+Rental is payable in advance on or before the 1st of each month by electronic funds transfer to the Landlord's designated bank account, without deduction, set-off or demand.
+The Landlord shall issue a written receipt for each payment on request, in accordance with section 5(3)(d) of the RHA.
+The rent shall escalate annually on the anniversary of the commencement date by 8% of the rent for the preceding twelve (12) months.
+Any rent increase shall be communicated in writing not less than one (1) calendar month in advance.

 4.